Meet Our Team

 Director & Founder

-Meetali Jain serves as TJLP’s founding executive director.
+Meetali Jain serves as TJL’s founding executive director.
 Over the course of her career, Meetali has worked as a lawyer, policy advocate, campaigner and educator.
 She started her career by representing detainees post-9/11 accused of terrorism, including at Guantanamo Bay, and by organizing in South Asian and Muslim communities impacted by surveillance and racial profiling.
 She’s also litigated cases involving human rights, immigrant justice, and challenging corporate power.
 Meetali worked at the Morrison & Foerster and Goldstein Demchak law firms, taught human rights and constitutional law in law clinics at American University, Seton Hall, and in law schools across South Africa.
 In 2017, while working as Campaign and Legal Director at Avaaz, Meetali began working on issues of disinformation and broader tech harms globally.
 In 2021, she joined Reset Tech where she focused primarily on issues of tech law and policy in the US.
 Meetali clerked for the Honorable Virginia Phillips in the U.S. Central District of California and for Justice Yvonne Mokgoro in the Constitutional Court of South Africa.
 She serves on the Boards of the Integrity Institute, Type Media Center, and is an advisor to the California Initiative for Technology and Democracy (CITED), and Design It For Us (DIFU) and ReThink Citizens Youth Squad Advisory Coalition, both youth-led movements to build better tech spaces for young people.

 Sarah Kay Wiley